 From Adversaries to Collaborators

-An additional benefit of structured negotiation is that the business involved has the opportunity to participate in the settlement.
+An additional benefit of structured negotiation for accessibility lawsuits is that the business involved has the opportunity to participate in the settlement.
 They work with the plaintiff to understand the issues, and can often obtain much-needed training and education about accessibility that can help prevent future issues.
 The parties cooperate to define the roadmap and the timeline for resolving accessibility issues.
 It can foster a collaborative relationship between the plaintiff and the business and leads to a clearer understanding of the importance both of accessibility and inclusion.

 The process of structured negotiation can be more flexible than a court settlement and acknowledges the willingness of the business to work with the plaintiff and the disabled community.
 More reasonable timelines are often worked out, along with input from the plaintiff about the highest priority issues to help ensure the issues are addressed correctly in a cooperative, rather than adversarial manner.